rmaarle/me41035/content/pages/assignments.rst

 ----------------------

-At each reporting activity in the schedule (one for each assignment) each group will be expected to submit a 2 page PDF written document and make a (strictly) 3 minute presentation to the class.
-At least one scientific literature resource should be used and cited in each of these reports.
-Submit a PDF of the report and a PDF of the slide deck.
+At each reporting activity in the schedule (one for each assignment) each group will be expected to submit a PDF written document with 2 pages of content max and make a (strictly) 3 minute presentation to the class.
+At least two scientific literature resources should be used and cited in each of these reports.
+The title, author list, and bibliography do not count against the page limit.
+Submit a PDF of the report and a PDF of the slide deck to the "Files" section of your group's MS Team channel by the end of the reporting activity period.
 The instructors will provide unstructured written and verbal feedback to your group before the next assignment is introduced.

 Final Report
 ------------

-Each group should submit a maximum 6 page PDF final report including methods, results, and discussion based on the three intermediate reports and your final work by Friday, June 18th.
-At least three scientific resource should be used and cited.
+Each group should submit a PDF final report with maximum of 6 pages of content including methods, results, and discussion based on the three intermediate reports and your final work by 23:59 Friday, June 18th.
+At least six scientific literature resources should be used and cited.
+The title, author list, and bibliography do not count against the page limit.

 Final Presentation
 ------------------

 Each group will present a maximum 15 minute presentation the afternoon of Friday June 11th.
-The presentation will be followed by 5 minutes of Q & A. You should present your model predictions to the class, including the procedures and results of assignments 1 & 2 on which your predictions are based.
+The presentation will be followed by 5 minutes of Q & A. You should present your model predictions and its comparison to the measured race duration to the class, including the procedures and results of assignments 1 & 2 on which your predictions are based.
 Submit a PDF of the slide deck along with your final report and peer review.

 Peer Review
 -----------

 Each student in the class will submit a structured review of contributions of yourself and your group members alongside the final report by June 18th.
+A form will be provided for this.

 Grading
 -------